- Ikeda Research Institute for Soka Education Top Page

 - Soka Education Research Institute NEWS

-- Special Lecture by Director of DePaul University Institute for Daisaku Ikeda Studies in Education at the Soka Education class
+- Special Lecture was held by Director of DePaul University Institute for Daisaku Ikeda Studies in Education at Soka Education course

-Special Lecture by Director of DePaul University Institute for Daisaku Ikeda Studies in Education at the Soka Education class
+Special Lecture was held by Director of DePaul University Institute for Daisaku Ikeda Studies in Education at Soka Education course

 On 20 December 2022, Dr. Jason Goulah, the Director of the DePaul University Institute for Daisaku Ikeda Studies in Education visited the university and gave a special lecture at the Soka Education class held in English.